glgonzalez/talent-calculator/README.md

 1. Run `yarn install`
 2. Run `yarn start`

-The app should open us a browser window/tab to localhost:8080
+The app should open up a browser window/tab to localhost:8080

 ### Server
 A simple node server runs on port 3000 for the sole purpose of serving the talent data. *(it starts up as part of `yarn start`)*